Descriptions and Eligibility

 State Commonwealth Grant (COMA)

 • Commonwealth grant is a state-funded program that provides assistance to undergraduate Virginia residents who demonstrate financial need.
 Student must be domiciled in Virginia.
 Award amounts cannot exceed tuition and fees per academic year.
 A minimum of 6 credit hours is required each semester in order to receive COMA.
 Eligible students will be awarded once the FAFSA and any follow-up requests have been received on a first-completed, first-served basis until funds have been exhausted.
 Students taking 15 or more credits who meet other requirements will qualify for the highest COMA grant, so they can finish sooner (15 to Finish!).
+Renewal requires a new on-time aid application each year as well as continuing to meet state aid eligibility requirements.

 State Virginia Guaranteed Assistance Program (VGAP):